xiao-yuhan/xiao-yuhan.github.io/_pages/about.md

 - *2023* Win the `1st Prize` in The 22nd National University Robot Competition RoboMaster2023 University Championship(Regional Competition)
 - *2023* Win the `2nd Prize` in The 22nd National University Robot Competition RoboMaster2023 University League(Regional Competition)

-- *2023* Awarded the `Third-Class Scholarship` of National University of Defence Technology
+- *2023* Awarded the `Third-Class Scholarship` of National University of Defense Technology
 - *2022* Win the `3rd Prize` in The 12nd Asia and Pacific Mathematical Contest in Modeling(APMCM)
 - *2022* Win the `1st Prize` in China Robot Competition - Underwater Robot Group
 - *2022* Win the `3rd Prize` in The 21st National University Robot Competition RoboMaster2022 University Championship(National Competition)